epassi/responsify/README.md

 `brew install graphicsmagick`

 ###Using Responsify
 1. Gather your layout comps or wireframes and name the files using their corresponding breakpoint.
 The breakpoint should be the minimum density-independent pixel width (CSS pixel width) of the viewport.
-Example: Home@320.png, Home@640.png, ProductDetail@320.jpg, ProductDetail@640.jpg, etc.
+Example: Home@320.png, Home@640.png, ProductDetail@320.jpg, ProductDetail@640.jpg, etc. See note below regarding high resolution comps.
 2. Create your new site by cloning this repository:
 `git clone http://github.com/epassi/responsify "my-web-project-name"`
 3. Run `npm install`.